tmateus-github/aws-lambda-proxy-crud-demo/README.md

 # AWS lambda CRUD proxy

-This repository has been written in Python and represents a fully functional Serveless CRUD API in front of an AWS DynamoCB table that manages the "movies" domain.
-An API Gateway distributes the requests to the AWS lambda functions based on theit HTTP mehtods.
+This repository has been written in Python and represents a fully functional Serverless CRUD API in front of an AWS DynamoDB table that manages the "movies" domain.
+An API Gateway distributes the requests to the AWS lambda functions based on their HTTP mehtods.

 We have the following operations: